weremoose/hillsideprojects/_posts/2019-10-10-searching-for-the-european-roller-2019.md

 ---
 layout: post
 author: hillsideprojects
-title: 'Searching for the European Roller, 2019'
+title: Searching for the European Roller, 2019-2020
-details: 'Performance with slide projector and sound, 25 min.'
+details: Performance with slide projector and sound, 25 min.
 featured: false
 image: /images/searching_for_the_european_roller_2019_01.jpg
 slider: